⚡ 2026 adventure tours live — enquire & book now

 ⏱ Full day 💰 $130–$180 ⛵ Sailing

-Shared sailing tours from Airlie Beach combining Whitehaven Beach, Hill Inlet lookout, reef snorkelling, and open-water sailing through the 74-island archipelago.
+Shared sailing tours from Airlie Beach combining Whitehaven Beach, Hill Inlet lookout, reef snorkelling, and open-water sailing through 74 islands.
 Best value on Tuesday–Thursday departures.
+Upgrade to overnight liveaboard for the definitive experience.

 View tour →